Share

 "I'm super nervous.
 I don't even know what to expect."

 "Don't expect anything, they get dangerous when they're too high.
-Just go with the usual flow."
+Just go with the flow."
 She had begun to swing twice more than Gianna's gentle sway all smiley and tranquil that the latter couldn't help but wonder how she endured being so with the situation her family was going through as a result of her forefather's avarice.

 Only once had she seen a boy talk to her.
-Almost so briefly that one would have sworn to not have seen anything.
-Contrary to the poor boy's enthusiasm to tell her about what seemed to have been good news to both of them, perhaps, Kelly simply acted aloof.
+Almost so briefly that one would have sworn not to have seen anything.
+Contrary to the poor boy's enthusiasm to tell her about what seemed to have been good news to both of them, Kelly simply acted aloof.
 Cold.
 Enough to kill the boy's excitement and set him on his heels shortly.

 "Ah, look who decided to show up."